99Mariana/Understanding-SAP-ABAP/User_Dialog.md

 ````

-In contrast, the presentation server refers to the client-side machine where the SAP GUI is accessed, typically the end-user’s computer.
+In contrast, the presentation server refers to the client-side machine where the SAP GUI is accessed, typically the end user’s computer.
 Reading and writing files on the presentation server is often necessary for user-driven tasks like downloading or uploading files directly from their local system.
+In this context, to create search help when selecting the file path, the `CL_GUI_FRONTEND_SERVICES=>DIRECTORY_BROWSE` method is called.
+For file uploads, the method used is `CL_GUI_FRONTEND_SERVICES=>GUI_UPLOAD`, and for downloads, the method `CL_GUI_FRONTEND_SERVICES=>GUI_DOWNLOAD` is available.